 In the fall of 2016, CRWA began partnering with community groups and state and local government to restore wildlife habitat at Magazine Beach and improve water quality in the Charles River.
-This project integrates with a park improvement project planned by the Massachusetts Department of Conservation and Recreation (DCR).
-CRWA is working with more than 200 community volunteers, including members of Riverside Boat Club and Cambridgeport Neighborhood Association to remove invasive weeds and restore existing wetlands at the park.
-CRWA will also design a rain garden to collect and filter runoff collecting from the parking area.
-CRWA will collaborate with the Cambridge Green Schools Initiative of Cambridge Public Schools and Mass Audubon to offer on-site educational programming for elementary and middle school students.
-This project is generously funded in part by the National Fish and Wildlife Foundation.
+This project integrates with a park improvement project planned by the Massachusetts Department of Conservation and Recreation (DCR) that will make improvements such as adding a rain garden to collect and filter runoff from the parking area.
+CRWA has worked with the Magazine Beach Partners, the Charles River Conservancy, the City of Cambridge, and more than 500 community volunteers to remove invasive weeds and restore existing stormwater treatment wetlands at the park..
+CRWA also collaborated with the Cambridge Green Schools Initiative of Cambridge Public Schools and Mass Audubon to offer on-site educational programming for elementary and middle school students.
+CRWA, the Magazine Beach partners, and DCR worked together to design and install five educational signs throughout the park.
+This project was generously funded in part by the National Fish and Wildlife Foundation.

 In 2008, CRWA formed a partnership with the Mystic River Watershed Association (MyRWA), La Comunidad, Inc. (LCI), Tri-City Community Action Program, Inc. (Tri-CAP), Conservation Law Foundation (CLF), Alternatives for Community and Environment (ACE), Groundwork Somerville, Chelsea Collaborative and Neighborhood of Affordable Housing (NOAH) to promote the goal of improving the Mystic River watershed.
 In addition to providing concept designs for several restoration projects in the Chelsea Creek sub-watershed, CRWA trained the staff of our partner organizations in the Blue Cities approach.
 The collaboration has proved very successful, and to date, CRWA continues to work with our partners on various restoration projects within the Mystic River Watershed.